makeabilitylab/physcomp/arduino/index.md

 {:toc}
 ---

 These tutorials are interactive and designed to be completed **in order**.
-All Arduino code is open source and in this [GitHub](https://github.com/makeabilitylab/arduino).
+All Arduino code is open source and in this [GitHub repository](https://github.com/makeabilitylab/arduino).

 <!-- TODO: add in link to Tinkercad circuits here... -->